-&lt;sup>62See Appendix E.5 and Appendix E.6 for details on how I compute the WACC for each firm.
+37See Appendix F.4 for details on how I compute the WACC for each firm.

-&lt;sup>63While I could define $\beta_j$ as a local parameter, there is minimal variation in the expenditure survey data both across cities and over time.
-For instance, over the 1980s, the standard deviation of the housing share of household expenditures is 0.05 with a median of 0.14.
+$^{^{38}}$ There is minimal variation in housing expenditure shares both across cities and over time.
+Over the 1980s, the standard deviation of the housing share of household expenditures is 0.05 with a median of 0.14.